Padre Pio Shrine: History

 While the construction of the main church was ongoing, the shrine was named as one of the pilgrimage churches for the Centennial Jubilee of the establishment of the See of Lipa.
 Other designated pilgrimage churches were San Sebastian Cathedral, Carmelite Monastery, Redemptorist Church and the Archdiocesan Shrine of San Vicente Ferrer in Lipa City, Minor Basilica of the Immaculate Conception and the Most Holy Trinity Parish in Batangas City, and Basilica of St. Martin of Tours and the Archdiocesan Shrine of Our Lady of Caysasay in Taal.

 On September 23, 2013, the feast day of Saint Padre Pio of Pietrelcina, the main parish church was dedicated to God by Cardinal Gaudencio Rosales.
 Present at the dedication was Ermelindo di Capua, the only surviving Italian Capuchin priest who worked closely with and took care of Padre Pio for three years before Pio's death.
 Capua (d.
 February 22, 2017) also entrusted two first-class relics of Padre Pio to the national shrine in 2010.

 The Catholic Bishops' Conference of the Philippines (CBCP), on their semi-annual plenary assembly in 2015, unanimously approved the elevation of the Archdiocesan Shrine of St. Padre Pio into a national shrine.
 On September 14, 2015, marking the first day of novena to Saint Padre Pio, the president of the CBCP and Lingayen-Dagupan archbishop, Socrates Villegas, led the solemn declaration of the national shrine.

 On January 18, 2017, the 4th World Apostolic Congress on Mercy in the Philippines, attended by thousands of participants and pilgrims from all over the country and other parts of the world, had its third day at the national shrine.
 This Divine Mercy Sanctuary for Pilgrims, where the day's activities were held, had been solemnly dedicated on December 23, 2016.

+The Dicastery for Evangelization decreed the elevation of the Padre Pio Church to an International Shrine, the second in the Philippines after the Antipolo Cathedral, on May 25, 2026.
+The solemn declaration took place on September 23, 2026, during the Feast Day of Saint Padre Pio, and was attended by between 7,000-8,000 people.